 Several Latin American leaders have refused or failed to implement meaningful public health responses to the COVID-19 crisis, further exacerbating public distrust of their political leadership and democratic institutions.
 Mexican President Andrés Manuel López Obrador organized political rallies and encouraged citizens to attend fiestas late into March, despite hundreds of confirmed cases.
 In Brazil, President Jair Bolsonaro dismissed the deadly virus as a “measly cold” and fired his health minister who publicly defended lifesaving quarantine measures.
-As of early June, Brazil has the second-largest COVID-19 outbreak in the world, behind the United States.
+In July, Bolsonaro tested positive for the virus.
+As of September, Brazil has the third-largest COVID-19 outbreak in the world, behind the United States and India.
 In the absence of a strong government response, criminal elements have sought to capitalize on the power vacuum and win public support.
 In Mexico, drug cartels have distributed toilet paper and canned food in “Chapo packages,” named for the famed drug lord.
 In Brazil, gangs have enforced social distancing in the densely populated slums known as favelas.
 Beyond Latin America, terrorist organizations such as Hezbollah and the Taliban have sought to peel public support away from the government by handing out soap, promoting social distancing, and setting up COVID-19 response clinics.

 Colombia’s Groundbreaking Peace Agreement Faces Challenges